-There are four general categories of clock mechanisms; quartz, electro-mechanical, electric and mechanical.
-Mechanical clocks be they antique or vintage types are the the focus of this post and if your clock has stopped perhaps I can help.
+There are four general categories of clock mechanisms; quartz, electro-mechanical, electric, and mechanical.
+Mechanical clocks be they antique or vintage types are the focus of this post and if your clock has stopped perhaps I can help.

 It may surprise some to know that mechanical clocks need periodic winding